So you want to run Spartathlon? Great, welcome!

 As an example.
 If you finish a 100km race in 10hrs (men) then you are qualified and will be eligible for the ballot.
 However, if you can finish the 100km race in under 8 hours (men) then you are qualified and will be automatically admitted.

-As this article is geared towards UK entrants, I have focussed on some of the more common qualification standards that are likely to apply but would suggest you refer to the full list of standards in the official terms of participation which also includes some race specific entries.
+As this article is geared towards UK entrants, I have focussed on some of the more common qualification standards that are likely to apply but would suggest you refer to the full list of standards in the official terms of participation which also includes a number of race specific entries.

 Typical Qualifying Standards